 Small friendly private yard between Cowlinge/Wickhambrook, near Newmarket, herd grazing with up a maximum of 5 liveries and, 3 of my own.
 They are all are out at night, in during the day for the summer and in at night out as much of the day as possible for the winter (weather and ground dependant).

-Assisted DIY includes stable, shavings (Phillips wood shred), hay and feed (Spillers daily balancer and Spillers Daily Fibre, or something similar).
-I feed and turn out/bring in weekday mornings take it in turn/muck in together to do weekends and evenings.
+Assisted DIY includes stable, shavings (usually Phillips wood shred) and hay, feed can also be added (Spillers daily balancer and Spillers Daily Fibre, or something similar).
+I feed and turn out/bring in weekday mornings and we take it in turn/muck in together to do weekends and evenings.
 The whole yard is generally done together (obvs if you are coming up later and riding you can ask us not to feed yours).
 This is all very flexible.
 Full, Part or Retirement Livery also available – please contact me to work out a package to suit you.

 All year turnout except in extreme conditions, 60×20 grass schooling arena with markers for both a 60m and 40m arena, and jumping paddock with plenty of jumps in the summer.

-We grow our own hay and most stables are at least partially rubber matted with shavings (wood shred) beds.
+We grow our own hay and most stables are rubber matted, with shavings (usually wood shred) beds.

 We have transport and before Covid would regularly go out to clinics, lessons, BD and unaffiliated dressage, and unaffiliated jumping, cross country and eventing.
 We also do dressage and jumping at home, hacking and going to the forest/beach – someone who wanted to join us would be great.